nielslange/smntcs-disable-rest-api-user-endpoints/README.md

 ### 1.1 (2019.02.20)

-- Test up to WordPress 5.1
+- Test up to WP 5.1

 ### 1.0 (2018.03.27)